-When it comes to picking a resort for your Disney vacation, the pool is a huge factor for most guests.
+When picking a resort for your Disney vacation, the pool is a huge factor for most guests.
 The pools at Disney’s Riviera Resort are one of the things that make a stay here so desirable.

-In this review, we’ll take a close look at Riviera’s feature pool, the Riviera.
-We’ll also preview the S’il Vous Play aquatic play area for children, the water slide, and the resort’s leisure pool.
+In addition, we’ll check out the S’il Vous Play aquatic play area for children, the water slide, and the surrounding area.

 Our first stop is the Beau Soleil Pool, more commonly known as the quiet pool at the Riviera Resort.

-This leisure pool is larger than most of the other Disney resort’s quiet pools.
-However, it is fairly quiet since most guests with children will be hanging out at the Riviera pool.
+This leisure pool is more significant than most other resort quiet pools at Disney World.
+However, it is relatively quiet since most guests with children spend their time at the Riviera Pool.

 Next, we’ll take a look at the Riviera Pool which is the resort’s feature pool.

 The Riviera is a large pool that sits toward the east side of the resort’s backyard.